InfiniTimeOrg/InfiniTime/doc/contribute.md

 **Creating a pull request containing modifications that haven't been tested is strongly discouraged.** If for any reason you cannot test your modifications, but want to publish them anyway, **please mention it in the description**.
 This way, other contributors might be willing to test it and provide feedback about your code.

-Before submitting a PR, check your code against our [coding conventions](/doc/coding-convention.md).
+Before submitting a PR, check your code against the [coding conventions](/doc/coding-convention.md).
 This project also provides [clang-format](../.clang-format) and [clang-tidy](../.clang-tidy) configuration files.
 You should use them to ensure correct formatting of your code.

 Don't forget to check the files you are going to commit and remove those which aren't necessary (config files from your IDE, for example).
 Remove old comments, commented code,...